 Apply for a basic Disclosure and Barring Service (DBS) check to get a copy of your criminal record.
 This is called ‘basic disclosure’.
-It’s available for people living or working in England and Wales.
+It’s available for people working in England and Wales.

 The check will only show convictions that are not ‘spent’, for example some types of caution will disappear after 3 months.

 You must be 16 or over to apply.